USB hardware: Micro connectors

 Micro-USB connectors, which were announced by the USB-IF on January 4, 2007, have a similar width to Mini-USB but approximately half the thickness, enabling their integration into thinner portable devices.
 The Micro-A plug is 6.85 by 1.80 mm with a maximum plug body size of 11.7 by 8.5 mm, while the Micro-B plug has the same height and width with a slightly smaller maximum plug body size of 10.6 by 8.5 mm.
+In 2009, several phone manufacturers in europe agreed to standarize on Micro USB for charging, replacing 30 proprietary charging connectors.

 The thinner Micro-USB connectors were intended to replace the Mini connectors in devices manufactured from May 2007 through late 2014, including smartphones, personal digital assistants, and cameras.